 During a scene at a planetarium, where the interplay of dim light from the planets and shadows forms a beautiful visual imaginarium, in the context of discussing Saturn’s moons, Isaac says to Mary that the facts “mean nothing ’cause nothing worth knowing can be understood with the mind…You rely too much on your brain.”
 Mary suggests that he finds her “too cerebral”, but Manhattan can be described as such as well.
-The emphasis is not on the “rational thought”; the film seems to project an impression of the elaborate rationalization of characters’ romantic issues, life stances and emotions, yet it does not neglect the spontaneous and passionate.
-Manhattan is abundant with ardor, its dialogues are full of vigour and life-affirming humor.
+The emphasis is not on the “rational thought”; the film seems to project an impression of the elaborate rationalization of characters’ romantic issues, life stances and emotions, yet passion is the main drive that fuels the narration.

-The main objects of passion in the film are New York City and Tracy, in whose company Isaac feels free and natural.
+The main objects of passion in the film are New York City and Tracy, Isaac’s 17 year old girlfriend, in whose company he feels free and natural.
+The irony is that while trying to escape commitment with Tracy, (he does not take her seriously since she is a teenager), he gets entangled in strong feelings toward her.
 Isaac says to Tracy: “You know what you are?
-You’re God’s answer to Job… He would have pointed to you and said, ‘Y’know, I do a lot of terrible things, but I can still make one of these.”
+You’re God’s answer to Job… He would have pointed to you and said, ‘Y’ know, I do a lot of terrible things, but I can still make one of these.”
+All the suffering one goes through is thus redeemed by beauty and innocence.
+In other words, if one is in a black pit of neurosis, recalling the light of pure beauty may be enough to escape the pit and enter the sweet bliss, at least for a moment.
 As he recalls all things in life that make it worth living, he singles out Tracy’s face as well.
 In Nick Cave’s words:

 He said that in the end it is beauty